-- Press the lock button 1 after the front doors have been closed. - Press the lock button : all of the doors that are closed will lock. - Each door can be locked individually with the lock button on the respective doors.
+- Press the lock button after the front doors have been closed. - Each door can be locked individually with the lock button on the respective doors.
 The door must be closed first.

 Alternative locking when parking The central locking button on the driver's door can also be used to lock the vehicle when you leave it.
 To do so: